sainf/vue-filter-euro-pt/README.md

 # vue-filter-euro-pt
-Vue 2 Filter just for euro currency (Portugal rules...)
+Vue 2 Filter just for euro currency and only portuguese local.

 ### Install